Hydaspes (Mancini): Performance history

 The first season saw performances on 23 and 30 March, 1, 15, 18, 21 and 28 April, and 2, 5, 12, 23, 30 May 1710.
-The original cast was Nicolo Grimaldi (Idaspe), Giovanni Cassani (Artaserse), Valentino Urbani (Dario), Lawrence (Arbace), Isabella Girardeau (Mandane) and Margherita de L’Epine (Berenice).
+The original cast was Nicolò Grimaldi (Idaspe), Giovanni Cassani (Artaserse), Valentino Urbani (Dario), Lawrence (Arbace), Isabella Girardeau (Mandane) and Margherita de L'Épine (Berenice).
 The sets were designed by the Venetian Marco Ricci.
 The orchestra during the first season was composed of a mix of English and foreign players, mostly Italian and French.

 Performances were held in the second season on 22, 25 and 29 November, 2, 20, 27 and 30 December 1710, followed by 7, 10 and 17 February, 4 and 7 April and 30 May 1711.
-Elisabetta Pilotti-Schiavonetti replaced Margherita de L’Epine (Berenice) and Giuseppe Maria Boschi made his English debut replacing Cassani (Artaxerxes).
+Elisabetta Pilotti-Schiavonetti replaced Margherita de L'Épine (Berenice) and Giuseppe Maria Boschi made his English debut replacing Cassani (Artaxerxes).
 The other cast members were Urbani (Dario), Grimaldi (Idaspe), Lawrence (Arbaces) and Girardeau (Mandane).
 The opera was revived at the Haymarket in 1712 and again on 27 August 1715 in a revised version.
 Altogether there were 46 performances of Idaspe between 1710 and 1716.

-At the end of May 1710 Walsh, Randall, and Hare published Songs in the new Opera, Call’d Hydaspes, consisting of the overture and 40 arias.
-In January 1711 they published new arias written for Boschi in The Additionall Songs in the new Opera, Call’d Hydaspes.
+At the end of May 1710 Walsh, Randall, and Hare published Songs in the new Opera, Call'd Hydaspes, consisting of the overture and 40 arias.
+In January 1711 they published new arias written for Boschi in The Additionall Songs in the new Opera, Call'd Hydaspes.

 Critical reception

 The scene in which Idaspe (dressed in a flesh-coloured costume to simulate nakedness) strangles a lion caused a sensation and ensured that the opera achieved a tremendous box office success, despite the unusually high price of the tickets.
 Nevertheless it was also the focus of criticism and satirical comment.
-In The Spectator (no. 13) Addison ridiculed it, and concluded that “audiences have often been reproached by writers for the coarseness of their taste, but our present grievance does not seem to be the want of a good taste, but of common sense.”
+In The Spectator (no. 13) Addison ridiculed it, and concluded that "audiences have often been reproached by writers for the coarseness of their taste, but our present grievance does not seem to be the want of a good taste, but of common sense."

 The historian of opera Sutherland Edwards commented 'after appealing to the monster in a minor key, and telling him that he may tear his bosom, but cannot touch his heart, he attacks him in the relative major, and strangles him.'
-He suggests that “the ridiculous opera of Hydaspes could only have succeeded, despite its absurdities, because of the outstanding singing of Nicolini.
+He suggests that "the ridiculous opera of Hydaspes could only have succeeded, despite its absurdities, because of the outstanding singing of Nicolini.

-“Hydaspes with much vocal effort begs the lion to ‘come on’.
+"Hydaspes with much vocal effort begs the lion to 'come on'.
 The lion... accepts the challenge and there is a struggle, Hydaspes and the lion pausing in the combat while Hydaspes declares his love for Berenice and explains matters generally in florid Italian singing.
-Hydaspes strangles the lion and... asks if any other monster is available.”
+Hydaspes strangles the lion and... asks if any other monster is available."